robamu-org/raspberrypi-crosscompiling/README.md

 # <a id="rootfs"></a> Cloning the root filesystem

-You can also download a basic root filesystem with `libgpiod` installed from [here](https://drive.google.com/file/d/10o7Mrp4hzJyqTw3xzyr4AQDCxJSEvYIS/view?usp=sharing).
+You can also download a basic root filesystem for the Raspberry Pi 4 with `libgpiod` installed from [here](https://drive.google.com/file/d/10o7Mrp4hzJyqTw3xzyr4AQDCxJSEvYIS/view?usp=sharing).

 ## Linux Host